oracle/rwloadsim/docs/DYNAMICSQL.md

 ## Dynamic SQL
 RWP\*Load Simulator can execute dynamically generated SQL statements as long as the necessary bind/define variables are known.
-There is currently no support to
-.I describe
-a SQL statement for its bind variables or select-list elements.
+There is currently no support to describe a SQL statement for its bind variables or select-list elements.
-.P
 The following example shows the most important features for dynamic SQL; it is available in the file dynamic.sql in the demo directory and can be executed using a default database holding the classic "emp"